-- provide opportunities to discuss and explore differences, similarities, equality, peer pressure and discrimination - look at and appreciate different styles of worship from around the world - provide religious artifacts and examine the practices of other religions c) Beyond the Formal Curriculum, the school will
+• provide opportunities to discuss and explore differences, similarities, equality, peer pressure and discrimination.

+- look at and appreciate different styles of worship from around the world. - provide religious artifacts and examine the practices of other religions.

+c) Beyond the Formal Curriculum, the school will:

-- house modern foreign language clubs; - invite in musicians, artists, story teller, dancers (etc.) from a range of cultural traditions; - make visits to encourage cultural development e.g. France, Museums other place of worship, art gallery e.g. PSCHE Behaviour Policy Equal Opportunities Policy Racial Equality Policy Teaching and Learning Policy RE Policy Collective Worship Policy Individual Curriculum Policies Anti bullying Policy Sex and Relationships Policy
+- house modern foreign language clubs. - invite in musicians, artists, story teller, dancers (etc.) from a range of cultural traditions. - make visits to encourage cultural development e.g. museums, other places of worship, art galleries.